 Sydney is one of my favorite cities in the world, and you could easily spend weeks there discovering everything the city has to offer.
-However, if you’re using Sydney as a base and want to explore other parts of New South Wales as well, then you’ll be pleased to know that lots of fantastic locations are quite easily accessible from Sydney and there are plenty of options for day trips from Sydney with kids (or even options for a long layover in Sydney!)
-This is a list of some really fun day trips from Sydney with kids, as well as details on how to get to these places from Sydney, and some fun and unique things to do when you get there.
+However, if you’re using Sydney as a base and want to explore other parts of New South Wales as well, then you’ll be pleased to know that lots of fantastic locations are quite easily accessible from Sydney and there are plenty of options for day tours from Sydney with kids (or even options for a long layover in Sydney!)
+This is a list of some really fun family day trips from Sydney with kids, as well as details on how to get to these places from Sydney, and some fun and unique things to do when you get there.
 Take a look!

 One of a very famous family-friendly day trip from Sydney.
 Port Stephens day trip from Sydney is an interesting visit with many activities for kids and adults.
 You can get close to bottleneck dolphins by booking a dolphin tour from Nelson bay.
 Port Stephens sandboarding is a great adventure activity for grown-up kids and adults.
-There are many 4WD tour operators sell sandboarding passes at Anna bay if you do not have a sandboard and a 4WD drive to get to a sand dune.
+There are many 4WD tour operators who sell sandboarding passes at Anna bay if you do not have a sandboard and a 4WD drive to get to a sand dune.

 Our favourite place in Port Stephen is the Little Nelson Bay.
 It’s a wave-free beach which makes a popular bayside swimming area.
 Take your blow-up flamingo pool toy to relax on a float.

 Set aside 2 days if you want to explore the best countryside of Sydney – Sothern Highlands.
 It is a perfect, yet hidden family-friendly day trip location near Sydney.
 Highlights include cuddling a Koala at Symbio wildlife park, spectacular drive via See Cliff Bridge, capture seawater spray at Kiama Blowhole, and overnight stop at Kangaroo Valley.